Steward Health Care: 2010–2015: First acquisitions and closures

 In September 2011, AG Coakley approved Steward's acquisition of Morton Hospital in Taunton and Quincy Medical Center, both of which were previously non-profit facilities at risk of closing due to financial struggles.
 The deal required, among other commitments, that both facilities stay open for at least 10 years.

 In November 2011, Steward took its first step into the type of sale-leaseback deals that would partially define its long-running business model when it put 11 of its medical office buildings up for sale with the intent of leasing the properties for continued use.
 Consistent with earlier deals with the state, Steward reported that all proceeds would go to hospital operations.
 Steward justified the sale by claiming that being a landlord to its own physicians created compliance issues, as well as stating that "we’re not a real estate company.
 Our focus is on running hospitals and taking care of our patients."
 Thirteen properties were ultimately sold to Healthcare Trust of America, a real estate investment trust, the next year for $100 million.
 The triple-net lease entered into by Steward would see doctors and hospitals pay rent for the buildings while still being responsible for property insurance, taxes, and maintenance.

 Despite the 2011 agreement to keep Quincy Medical Center open, Steward announced in November 2014 that the hospital would close by the end of the year.
-Steward cited operating losses mostly attributed to a surplus in patient beds in the region, coupled with patients being referred more often to nearby South Shore Hospital in Weymouth and Beth Israel Deaconess Medical Center's Milton campus.
+Steward cited operating losses mostly attributed to a surplus in patient beds in the region, coupled with patients being referred more often to nearby South Shore Hospital in Weymouth and Beth Israel Deaconess Hospital – Milton.
 The next month, Steward and the state Department of Public Health reached a deal to keep the hospital's emergency department open until the end of 2015.
 The emergency room ultimately stayed open until November 2020, almost five years longer than planned.

 Operations at Steward's Carney Hospital in Dorchester appeared to benefit from Quincy Medical Center's closure, seeing 125 QMC employees transfer to Carney, including several physicians.
 Steward reported a 16 percent increase in admissions and a 21 percent increase in outpatient visits in 2015, and new hospital president Walter J. Ramos said the hospital was expecting to break even by the end of the year following several years of losses.